InSeokJeon/Seen_to_Scene/README.md

 ## Acknowledgements

-We sincerely thank [FollowYourCanvas](https://github.com/mayuelala/FollowYourCanvas) for providing the dataset and benchmark for video outpainting research.
+We sincerely thank [Follow Your Canvas](https://github.com/mayuelala/FollowYourCanvas) for providing the dataset and benchmark for video outpainting research.
 We also gratefully acknowledge [RGVI](https://github.com/suhwan-cho/rgvi) and [FFF-VDI](https://github.com/Hydragon516/FFF-VDI), which provided valuable inspiration for our work.
 In addition, our implementation benefits from the open-source contributions of [RAFT](https://github.com/princeton-vl/RAFT) for optical flow estimation and [ProPainter](https://github.com/sczhou/ProPainter) for flow completion.
 We thank the authors and the research community for their valuable contributions.

 ---